 Academic Integrity: The Syracuse University Academic Integrity Policy holds students accountable for the integrity of the work they submit.
 Students should be familiar with the Policy and know that it is their responsibility to learn about instructor and general academic expectations with regard to proper citation of sources in written work.
 The policy also governs the integrity of work submitted in exams and assignments as well as the veracity of signatures on attendance sheets and other verifications of participation in class activities.
 Serious sanctions can result from academic dishonesty of any sort.
 For more information and the complete policy, see http://academic integrity.syr.edu.
 For this course in particular, failure to obey the rules about what sorts of notes you are allowed to use during exams is considered to be a violation of the academic integrity policy.
-These rules are found on pages 1 and 6 of the syllabus.

-Goals: The goal of MAT 122 is to provide the student the following.
+Learning Goal: The goal of MAT 122 is to provide the student the following.

-- A basic understanding of several types of the statistical process hypothesis testing. - Some knowledge about how to find the line "best fitting" a set of points and how that line can be used. - Familiarity with matrices and solving systems of linear equations. - Exposure to applications of matrix arithmetic - Practical experience with statistical computer software (Minitab).
+- A basic understanding of several types of the statistical process hypothesis testing. - Some knowledge about how to find the line best fitting a set of points and how that line can be used. - Familiarity with matrices and solving systems of linear equations. - Exposure to applications of matrix arithmetic - Practical experience with statistical computer software (Minitab).